-The Kentucky Preservation Fund was established by Mr. and Mrs. Barry Bingham, Jr., Mr. and Mrs. Owsley Brown, II, and Mrs. Linda Bruckheimer to celebrate the 2004 National Preservation Conference in Louisville and to provide funding for preservation projects in the Commonwealth of Kentucky.
-The program is a cooperative venture between the National Trust for Historic Preservation, the Kentucky Heritage Council, and Preservation Kentucky.
+The Kentucky Preservation Fund was established by Mr. and Mrs. Barry Bingham, Jr., Mr. and Mrs. Owsley Brown, II, and Mrs. Linda Bruckheimer to celebrate the 2004 National Preservation Conference in Louisville and provide funding for preservation projects in the Commonwealth of Kentucky.
+The program is a partnership with Preservation Kentucky, the National Trust for Historic Preservation and the Kentucky Heritage Council.

 Typical uses for grants from the fund include community revitalization efforts, feasibility studies for endangered buildings and sites, architectural planning, landscape research and planning, development of heritage education programs, emergency stabilization, and co-sponsorships of workshops and conferences.

 The Kentucky Preservation Fund uses the National Trust Preservation Fund application form and eligibility requirements.
 Application deadlines are February 1, June 1 and October 1.
 Generally grants from the Kentucky Preservation Fund range from $500 to $5,000 and must be matched on a dollar-for-dollar cash basis.

 For more information, contact Preservation Kentucky

 The Edith S. Bingham Education Fund was established in 1999 by Mrs. Edith Bingham, a leading preservationist, generous philanthropist and Preservation Kentucky Advisory Board member who has supported historic preservation education for many years, and was instrumental in the development of Kentucky’s first Historic Preservation Graduate Program.